johan162/office-seating-optimizer/README.md

 This solves the following organization seating optimization problem using Google Gemini AI:

-1. The organization demands attendece in office *D* days during weekdays
+1. The organization demands attendence in office *D* days during weekdays
 2. The organization has *N* seats available (which are in general less than the number of people in the organization)
 3. All staff is part of one team
 4. All members in the same team are in the offce the same days